Here, learn more about your rights as a worker in Texas, such as the right to be paid on time and with proper documentation.

 - The right to be paid correctly regardless of your immigration status.

 - The right to minimum wage and overtime (for most employees).
 The law requires employers to pay minimum wage and overtime for nearly all employees.
-Current minimum wage is $7.25 per hour.
-Special rules apply to tipped employees and to youth under age 20.
+The current minimum wage is $7.25 per hour.
+Special rules apply to tipped employees and youth under the age of 20.